ApiLogicServer/Docs/docs/Sample-Integration.md

 A worst practice is to place such logic on UI controller buttons.
 It can be difficult or impossile to share this with the OrderB2B service, leading to duplication of efforts and inconsistency.

 *Shared* logic is thus a requirement, to avoid duplication and ensure consistent results.
 Ideally, such logic is declarative: much more concise, and automatically enforced, ordered and optimized.

 &nbsp;

+### Custom APIs

+Custom APIs are required to meet API contracts that define API request formats.
+This system includes 2: one to integrate with external B2B partners, and 1 to integrate with internal organizations.

+#### Reusable Integration Services

+&nbsp;